DeFi-Dad/Docs/additional-resources/faqs.md

 # ❓FAQs

+## What is Zapper?

+Zapper is your DeFi dashboard for monitoring your portfolio, includes assets, debts, liquidity pools, and yield farming.
+Zapper is also your gateway to investing in hundreds of DeFi strategies in just a few clicks.
+Zaps can save you time, effort, and transaction fees (gas) by deploying your capital and reallocating it in a single DeFi command control center, working with the most trusted DeFi applications like yearn.finance, Uniswap, Balancer, Curve, and more.

 ## What is the difference between 'Net ROI \(1mo\)' and '$ ROI \(1mo\)'?

 $ ROI \(1mo\) shows your returns measured in USD.
 This simply looks at $ difference over 1 month period.